 - mapping of bio-based products and relevant bioeconomy related activities and exchanging of good practices at regional, national, international, and EU-level aimed at increasing the competitiveness of European industry.

 The Group has 34 appointed members representing EU countries and state agencies, public procurers, non-governmental organisations (NGOs), academia, and businesses.
-Five observers also follow the Group's work.
+7 observers also follow the Group's work.

 For more information please consult the Commission's Expert Group Registry.

-The Expert Group has also set up three Working Groups:
+The Expert Group has also set up several Working Groups:

 - Assessment of the State of Play of the Implementation of the Lead Market Initiative Priority Recommendations